Skip to content

 • Education

-The resident will strengthen their clinical didactic skills needed to become an effective pharmacist and preceptor.
-The resident to be involved in teaching activities that will foster the development and refinement of their communication skills, confidence, and effectiveness as a preceptor.
-As an active member of our Education Program Committee, the resident will:
+The aim of this learning experience is to provide opportunity for the resident to strengthen clinical didactic skills needed to become an effective pharmacist and preceptor.
+The education program will provide opportunities for the resident to be involved in teaching activities (i.e., presentations to medical residents, intern workshops, journal clubs, UCSD therapeutics conferences) that will foster the development and refinement of the resident’s communication skills, confidence, and effectiveness as a preceptor.
+The resident upon completion of this learning experience will earn an ASHP teaching certificate.

 Requirements for Acceptance